40net-cloud/fortinet-oci-solutions/FortiGate/Standalone/readme.md

 - A route for the VCN CIDR through the trust-subnet gateway on `port2`.
 - MTU 9000 on both interfaces.
 - An OCI SDN connector.

-> [!IMPORTANT]
-> The terms `management` and `trust` do not describe a conventional external/internal FortiGate topology in the current implementation.
-Both newly created subnets receive default Internet Gateway routes, and both VNICs receive public IP addresses.
-Review and redesign the interface roles before using this template as an Internet-edge or east-west firewall.

-A typical routed-firewall architecture would normally use clearly defined interfaces such as:

-- Management
-- External or untrust
-- Internal or trust

-It would also include protected subnet route tables that send traffic to the appropriate FortiGate private IP.

 ## Known limitations